openshift/training/rc-setup.md

 instances of the "hello-openshift" pod.
 It will fail when it tries to create the fourth, because the quota on this project limits us to three total pods.

-As `joe`, go ahead and use `osc create` and you will see the following:
+As `joe`, go ahead and use `oc create` and you will see the following:

-    osc create -f hello-quota.json
+    oc create -f hello-quota.json
     pods/hello-openshift-1
     pods/hello-openshift-2
     pods/hello-openshift-3